Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Law on Securing Equal Opportunity and Treatment between Men and Women in Employment and the Constitution prohibit discrimination based on gender in relation to recruitment, treatment during employment (eg, in relation to assignments, promotions, demotions, dismissal, training, housing loans and fringe benefits) and termination.
 Under the Labour Standards Law, men and women must receive equal pay.

 No law expressly prohibits discrimination based on sexual orientation.

 The Labour Standards Law and the Constitution prohibit discrimination based on social status, religion or political belief during the course of employment and in relation to termination.

 No law expressly prohibits discrimination based on medical conditions; as such, this may be relied on as the basis for dismissal in certain cases.

 Discrimination against an employee on the grounds of membership in a trade union is unlawful.
-With effect from April 1 2015, fixed-term contract employees/part-time employees must be treated no less favourably in respect of their terms and conditions of employment than comparable permanent/full-time employees.
+Theoretically, fixed-term contract employees/part-time employees must be treated no less favourably in respect of their terms and conditions of employment than comparable permanent/full-time employees.

 Family and medical leave

 What is the position in relation to family and medical leave?